The question is we all have about synthetic oils is: semi or fully synthetic oil?

 Well, luckily for you we have provided you with everything you need to know about synthetic oils, including what they are and which one should you choose.

-Fully synthetic oil is derived from the same crude oil as mineral oil, but the way fully synthetic oil and mineral oil are processed is completely different and causes significant differences in how they perform.
+Fully synthetic oil is derived from the same crude oil like mineral oil, but the way fully synthetic oil and mineral oil are processed is completely different and causes significant differences in how they perform.

-Fully synthetic oil is refined, distilled and purified to a level which enables individual molecules within oil to be tailored to meet the demands of modern car engines.
+Fully synthetic oil is refined, distilled and purified to a level that enables individual molecules within the oil to be tailored to meet the demands of modern car engines.
 Due to this extensive process fully synthetic oil contains fewer impurities, is freer flowing and performs better under extreme temperatures than conventional mineral oil.
 Fully synthetic oil also degrades at a slower rate than mineral oil so continues to perform at its best for longer.

 Regardless of oil type (fully synthetic, semi-synthetic or mineral) the majority of oils currently on the market contain additives to help to alter and improve their performance to provide optimised engine protection.